 (a)(c)(d): The facility meets the standard provisions.
 CBP Directive 2130 and Directive 51735-013B, Standards of Conduct, personnel may be subjected to disciplinary or adverse action up to and including removal from their position and Federal service for substantiated allegations of sexual abuse and/or assault and/or violating CBP's sexual abuse policies.
-The Standards of Conduct provide notice to the employees that disciplinary action will occur, including up to removal, for substantiated allegations of sexual abuse and/or assault.
-If allegations of sexual abuse and/or assault are substantiated against any employee, not only will that employee be removed from federal service, but that individual will also be prohibited from obtaining any future federal employment.
-This standard works to ensure agency staff understand the gravity and the criminal nature of engaging in sexual abuse of detainees.
-In speaking with the HQ LER SME, it was noted that CBP has made the consequences of engaging in such behavior exceptionally clear.
-Specifically, during the onboarding process, new employees are given the Table of Offenses and Penalties to fully appreciate the consequences of violating agency policy.
-It was further noted that for staff found to have engaged, or attempted to engage, in sexual abuse of a detainee, the presumptive disciplinary sanction was removal from their position and from Federal service.
+The Standards of Conduct provide notice to the employees that disciplinary action will occur, including up to removal for substantiated allegations of sexual abuse and/or assault.
+This standard works to ensure agency staff understand the gravity and the criminal nature of engaging in the sexual abuse of detainees.
+In speaking with the HQ LER SME, stated that CBP has made the consequences of engaging in such behavior exceptionally clear to all staff.
+It was further stated that during the onboarding process, new employees are provided not only the Standards of Conduct, but also the Table of Offenses and Penalties for Criminal Offenses, to fully appreciate the consequences of violating agency policy.
+In this, for staff who are found to have engaged, or attempted to engage, in sexual abuse of a detainee, the presumptive disciplinary sanction was removal from their position and from Federal service.
 Additionally, the agency would report such disciplinary findings to any relevant licensing bodies and designated law enforcement officials.